Homology concordance and knot Floer homology: Introduction

 \subsection{Organization}

 In Section \ref{sec:background}, we briefly recall the requisite properties of knot Floer homology.
 We give a brief primer on $\X$-complexes and their applications (delaying proofs) in Section \ref{sec:preliminary}.
 In Section \ref{sec:knotlike}, we introduce the notion of a \textit{grid ring} and a \textit{knotlike complex} over a grid ring.
 This will allow us to define the local equivalence group $\KL$ of knotlike complexes, and show that it is totally ordered.
 In Section \ref{sec:standards}, we define the \emph{standard complexes} in analogy to the construction over $\R=\F[U,V]/(UV)$ from \cite{DHSTmoreconcord}.
 In Sections~\ref{sec:ai} and \ref{sec:char}, we dive into the technical heart of the paper and show that every knotlike complex is locally equivalent to a standard complex.
 We then establish our homomorphisms in Section \ref{sec:homs}.
-The applications to knot Floer theory are given in Sections~\ref{sec:algebra-for-knot-floer} and \ref{sec:vanishing}, with calculations of the relevant knot Floer complexes in Section~\ref{sec:computations}.
-In Section~\ref{sec:bordered}, we include some speculative suggestions on a connection with bordered Floer homology, as well as some algebraic odds and ends.
+The applications to knot Floer theory are given in Sections~\ref{sec:algebra-for-knot-floer} and \ref{sec:vanishing}, with calculations of the relevant knot Floer complexes in Section~\ref{sec:computations}. \\ \\